Zheng-Yan-Zhong/DSA-TypeScript/README.md

       // boundary
       if (value == currentNode.data) break;

-      if (value > currentNode.data) {
+      // current node's value is less than value if (value > currentNode.data) {
         if (currentNode.right != null) {
           currentNode = currentNode.right;